 410–416 West 4th Street | Architect: Austin Terryberry | Built: 1889 | Lost: 1973

-Charles M. Gray was born in Maine; he moved to Duluth in the early 1880s with his wife Ida and children to work as the secretary of Northwestern Loan and Investment Company.
-The Gray family lived in a house a block away from the Terrace.
+Owner Charles M. Gray was born in Maine and moved to Duluth in the early 1880s with his wife Ida and their children to work as a bookkeeper, eventually becoming the secretary of the Northwestern Loan and Investment Company and secretary and treasurer of the Highland Improvement Co., which developed much of Duluth Heights and built Duluth’s famous Seventh Avenue West Incline Railway.
+The building was purely an investment for Gray, whose family lived a block away at 319 Fourth Avenue West.
 They left Duluth in 1896 and moved to Detroit, Michigan.
-Gray Terrace was eventually divided into apartments and was used as such until it was demolished in 1973 when Mesaba Avenue was widened.
+By 1930 the four townhouses of Gray Terrace had each been divided into four apartments for a total of sixteen apartments.
+The building was demolished in 1973 to make room for the widening of Mesaba Avenue.